 (b) Radio Frequency (RF) electromagnetic fields, which are described on our page about RF fields.

-(c) EMFs may also include the electric fields at AC frequencies like 50 Hz or 60 Hz frequency, that is different from RF "Radio Frequencies" in (b).
+(c) EMFs may also include the electric fields at AC frequencies like 50 Hz or 60 Hz or other much lower frequencies than RF "Radio Frequencies".

 What units are usually used to measure these electromagnetic fields (EMFs)?